Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

 An instance launch requires a key pair to be entered.
 Setting up an SSH connection to the instance requires a key pair to be provided.
 A new key pair can be generated, or you can use an existing one.
 Linux instances have an entry in /.ssh/authorized_keys created using the public key you provided at launch.
 For SSH login to your Linux instance, you must provide the matching private key in addition to the public key.

-The public key is stored on your instance by Amazon EC2, and the private key is stored by you.
-It’s crucial that you keep your private key safe, as anyone in possession of it can connect to your instances.
+The public key on your instance by Amazon EC2, and the private key is stored by you.
+You must keep your private key safe, as anyone in possession of it can connect to your instances.
 You’ll need to enter a key pair whenever you start a new instance.
 A key pair can be generated on Amazon EC2.
 Amazon EC2 also supports importing public keys generated with a third-party tool.
 Unfortunately, if you lose your private key and can’t recreate it, there’s nothing Amazon EC2 can do to help you.
 Even if you’ve misplaced the private key, it’s possible to still establish a connection to instances.

 How to create: